 Yet another Blockchain startup LunaDNA offers users its shares in exchange for different types of genomic and health data.
 For example, a user can receive LunaDNA shares for sharing the genomic sequencing of a tumor or data from wearable devices.

 The compensation will be commensurate with the quality of information shared.
-Shareholders will be occasionally receive dividends.
+Shareholders will occasionally receive dividends.

 However, unlike Nebula Genomics the company does not offer any kind of genetic service.
 So the user will need to upload results of genetic tests from sources like 23andMe and Ancestory.com.
 The information shall be kept anonymous.
 Besides, a user can delete his data from the platform any time he wishes.

-In words of Dawn Barry, one of the co-founders at LunaDNA:
+In the words of Dawn Barry, one of the co-founders at LunaDNA:

 “The people we want to attract are looking to solve a problem together, to help get in the fight against disease.
 It is not so much how much money you want to get back – people are in it for the altruism.”

-3) Billing and Claim Processing: Healthcare industry has a slow, complex and inefficient backend.
-Billing and insurance related costs are a big burden to the industry.
+3) Billing and Claim Processing: Healthcare industry has a slow, complex and inefficient back-end.
+Billing and insurance-related costs are a big burden on the industry.

 Figure 4: Blockchain can speed up billing and claim processing in healthcare

 The industry is rife with examples where the patient is billed for services not provided or where the patient is not clear about the cost of treatment and ends up paying a much higher bill than expected.